bullgare/pow-ddos-protection/README.md

 ## Logic

-* Clients first send an authorization request (requests a challenge).
+* Clients first send an authorization request (request a challenge).
 * Server sends back a unique seed for the client together with a config for POW challenge,
-  * and also stores the seed and the client's data in a cache.
+  * and also stores the seed and the client's data in a storage (redis).
 * Client performs some work to satisfy the rules sent by the server based on the seed.
 * Client then sends the data request providing a token, original seed and rules received from the server earlier.
 * Server checks the token and if it's okay, returns a quote from the Book.
   * It checks if client's identity matches the client that requested the challenge originally, it also checks the stored config.
 After checking provided token, data is removed from the cache.

-Server adjusts the complexity of the challenge based on the target RPS.
+Server adjusts the complexity of the challenge based on comparing current RPS vs target RPS.

 ## How to run